MateuszToczyski/task-manager-spring-api/README.md

 ## Database

-The project uses MySQL database, consisting of a single table 'TASKS':
+The project uses MySQL database, consisting of a single table `TASKS`:

 ```
 CREATE TABLE `tasks` (